MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 ## Loading a Texture

-Loading textures, like any other asset in MonoGame, can be done by loading the asset file directly at runtime in game, or it can be loaded through the *content pipeline*.
+Loading textures, like any other asset in MonoGame, can be done by loading the asset file directly at runtime in game, or it can be loaded through the **Content Pipeline**.
 Both of these methods are two sides of the same coin and there are trade offs to each approach.

 For instance, to load an image file directly at runtime, you would need to